pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 **-k\|\--pkg-dir (FALSE\|/path)**

-If an **absolute path**, save built packages there, overriding the value of the **PKG_DIR** setting.
+If an **absolute path**, save built packages here, overriding the value of the **PKG_DIR** setting.

 **-L\|\--log-dir (FALSE\|/path)**